K0F/www_upkeep/content.md

 ~
-#Internet is not just port 80 _(draft)_
+#An unified world of human thought _(draft)_

+We are witnesses of very unique process, which happens for very first time of human history.
+The incidences of this act of spreading logical infrastructure are unknown, but its scale is enormous.

-A dominance of English language spreading world-wide is quite evidential nowadays.
+Dominance of English language as a world-wide common speech is quite evident nowadays.
 The interconnected network founded and spread recently (roughly in past 20 years) made this fact even more manifest.
+Technology acts a new era colonisation tool and spreads into last depths of human culture.
+A soft discreet reality cannot be observed without proper devices but it is starting to be present in physical one.
+The division of two start to dissolve as a motives ideas and thoughts cannot be separated from what we usually gets form physical world natively.

+Thought can be technically spread with speed of light around a globe and it can be available in any reachable point.
+What is a necessity for being part of this techo-sphere is a proper reading/writing device which can operate on standards of communication.
+A number of such devices increases rapidly but the general diversity of use is heavily decreasing.

 All this we know already, but there is something notable underlying this strange phenomena.